 While you won't receive a letter grade for auditing a class, many colleges use some sort of notation on transcripts to show that a student audited, rather than officially enrolled in, a course.
 At Chapman University in California, for instance, students receive an "AU" on their transcripts to indicate that they successfully audited a class.

 Why Would You Audit a Class?

-Auditing can also be seen as a 'risk-free education,' one that allows students to learn without fear of a low grade or missed participation points.
+Auditing allows students to learn without fear of earning a low grade.

-While there are many personal reasons to audit a class — such as exploring a new subject, preparing for a future course, or deciding on a major — eligibility to audit a class depends on the institution.
-Often, a student needs to be fully matriculated at the school to be eligible.
+While there are many personal reasons to audit a class — such as exploring a new subject, preparing for a future course, or choosing a major — eligibility to audit depends on the college.

-Most universities require a student to receive approval from the instructor to audit a course, so reaching out to the instructor should be your first step.
-Doing so allows the professor to understand your motive for auditing a class rather than enrolling.
+Most universities require students to receive approval from instructors for auditing courses, so reaching out to the instructor should be your first step.
+This way the professor can understand your motivation for wanting to audit the class rather than officially enrolling in it.

 Checklist for Auditing a Class

 Contact the course instructor to ask about auditing — don't assume you'll get permission